AbdullahTaher93/CCMYproject/Description.md

-##Description
+﻿##Description

-we know there are many persons are looking for a job and they face difficult to find a job what they want Conversely there are many companies� managers are looking for a suitable person to work in their companies created as a social media don't provide a special relation between companies and jobless so, my project provides a special relation between companies and people The objective of this project, create Employment website with user interface which will enable them to
+we know there are many persons are looking for a job and they face difficult to find a job what they want Conversely there are many companies’ managers are looking for a suitable person to work in their companies created as a social media don't provide a special relation between companies and jobless so, my project provides a special relation between companies and people The objective of this project, create Employment website with user interface which will enable them to